shlomiassaf/ngrid/apps/ngrid-demo-app/content/concepts/grid/layou.md

 ## Advanced: **Outer Bottom**

-W> This is an advanced section is for plugin authors and users already familiar with `ngrid`
+W> This is an advanced section is for plugin authors and users already familiar with n**Grid**

 Let's start with some code: